 Abstract

-This document outlines security requirements placed on Network Service Agents (NSA) when participating in the Network Services Interface (NSI) Connection Service protocol.
-Also discussed are the impacts of end-user authentication and authorization mechanism on the NSA and the NSI CS protocol through the use of the existing NSI security attributes.
+This document outlines security requirements placed on Network Service Agents (NSA) when participating in the Network Services Interface (NSI) Connection Service (CS) protocol.
+It describes in detail how the NSI CS security attributes should be used to deliver integration with end-user authentication and authorization mechanisms..

 Contents